 The hip area is one many will leave out of listings.
 We recommend you add it.
 Again, people come in all shapes and sizes and the hips are a common problem area for both women and men.
 To measure the hip, locate the widest area of your garment between the waist and crotch.
 It will often be somewhere in the middle.
 Measure straight across and double this measurement.

-Measuring dresses for Poshmark
+How to Measuring Dresses for Poshmark

 Dresses are certainly not the easiest garment to measure by hand, mostly because of their overall size.
 But the good news is they’re in the top three most popular products to buy secondhand.
 When learning how to measure clothes for Poshmark, you’ll notice many of the measurements are the same for other platforms as well.
 So you won’t have to learn and relearn.